This recipe for Bacon Wrapped Sausage Stuffing is a great way to serve stuffing that doesn’t fit in the bird. Stuffing just stole the show!

 - 12-24 strips of bacon

-- line a nonstick loaf pan with the about 12 strips of bacon until it is fully covered with no gaps (if the bacon is very thing you may need to do two layers).
+line a nonstick loaf pan with the strips of bacon until it is fully covered with no gaps (if the bacon is very thing you may need to do two layers).
 Set aside.

-- Drain the grease from the pan, add the butter and cook the onion & celery until soft (being careful not to let it get too brown).
-If it starts getting too dry, you can add additional butter (one tablespoon at a time).
+Drain the grease from the pan, add the butter and cook the onion & celery until soft (being careful not to let it get too brown).
+If it starts getting too dry, you can add additional butter or a little water as needed.

 Add the sage, bells seasoning, thyme & pepper.
-Add the breadcrumbs, followed by the chicken stock starting with 1 1/3 and if it looks too dry, add a but more.
+Add the breadcrumbs, followed by the chicken stock starting with 1 1/3 and if it looks too dry, add a bit more.